wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-linux-use-ssh-unix.md

 * **Azure CLI for Mac, Linux and Windows** - Uses command-line commands to create the cluster.

 Each of these methods will require either a password or a public key.
-For complete information on creating a Linux-based HDInsight cluster, see <a href="/documentation/articles/hdinsight-provision-clusters/" target="_blank">Provision Linux-based HDInsight clusters</a>.
+For complete information on creating a Linux-based HDInsight cluster, see [Provision Linux-based HDInsight clusters](/documentation/articles/hdinsight-provision-clusters-v1).

 ###Azure Management Portal

-When using the portal to create a Linux-based HDInsight cluster, you must enter an **SSH USER NAME**, and select to enter a **PASSWORD** or **SSH PUBLIC KEY**.
-If you select **SSH PUBLIC KEY**, you must paste the public key (contained in the file with the **.pub** extension) into the following form:
+When using the [Azure Management Portal][preview-portal] to create a Linux-based HDInsight cluster, you must enter an **SSH USER NAME**, and select to enter a **PASSWORD** or **SSH PUBLIC KEY**.

+If you select **SSH PUBLIC KEY**, you can either paste the public key (contained in the file with the **.pub** extension) into the __SSH PublicKey__ field, or select __Select a file__ to browse and select the public key file.

 ![Image of form asking for public key](./media/hdinsight-hadoop-linux-use-ssh-unix/ssh-key.png)